gbmhunter/blog/content/posts/2013-03-28-changes-over-the-last-3-months.md

-{{< figure src="/images/misc/old-and-new-code-display-plugin-comparison.jpg" caption="A comparison between the old and new syntax highlighter plugin used on CladLabs." caption-position="bottom" width="600px" >}}
+{{< figure src="/images/misc/old-and-new-code-display-plugin-comparison.jpg" caption="A comparison between the old and new syntax highlighter plugin used on CladLabs."  width="600px" >}}